 The Foundress blessed these beginnings, requested canonical approbation, and on March 25, 1832, the delegate of the Archbishop of Lyons officially established the adult Children of Mary Sodality.
 Mother Barat continued to follow the development of the Sodality, seeing it as an important aspect of the mission of the Society.

-That which is life-giving continues to attract.
 There are currently 11 groups of adult Children of Mary in:

 - Atherton, California

 - New Orleans, Louisiana

 - Omaha, Nebraska